cilium/cilium.io/src/posts/2021-05-11-cni-benchmark/index.md

 <a name="env"></a>

-# Performance Impact of a Sidecar
+# Performance Impact of Sidecars on a Service Mesh

 Besides avoiding the sheer amount of proxies that need to be run in a sidecar model, a significant advantage of a sidecar-free model is that we can avoid the requirement to run two proxies in between any connection.
 This is made possible by using Cilium at the network/node level to encrypt and authenticate or use the upcoming new mTLS model which separates the authentication from the transport.
 More details in this blog [Next-Generation Mutual Authentication with Cilium Service Mesh](https://isovalent.com/blog/post/2022-05-03-servicemesh-security/)